+\textit{\textbf{Cache update.}} Given the latent sequence $\{\mathbf{L}_n^{(1)}, \ldots, \mathbf{L}_n^{(\hat{f})}\}$ generated at step $n$.
+We retain only its last-frame latent $\mathbf{L}_n^{(\hat{f})}$ for the next interaction, while the remaining frame latents are appended to the cache pool.
 We set the cache capacity to 20 latent frames.
 When updating the history cache, we keep the first-frame latent fixed and only update the remaining entries.
 The first latent is obtained from the initial interaction and directly corresponds to the latent derived from the input scene image, thus carrying the most essential and stable information about the environment.
 Once the cache reaches its capacity, the non-fixed entries are replaced in a first-in, first-out manner.